Edward Hay, 13th Marquess of Tweeddale

-Edward Douglas John Hay, 13th Marquess of Tweeddale (6 August 1947 – 1 February 2005), was a Scottish peer, a member of the House of Lords.
+Edward Douglas John Hay, 13th Marquess of Tweeddale (6 August 1947 – 1 February 2005), was a Scottish peer and member of the House of Lords.

-Hay was the elder of twin sons of David Hay, 12th Marquess of Tweeddale (1921–1979), and his first wife, Sonia Peake, daughter of Osbert Peake, 1st Viscount Ingleby.
+Lord Tweeddale was the elder of twin sons of David, 12th Marquess of Tweeddale (1921–1979), and his first wife, Sonia Peake, daughter of Osbert Peake, 1st Viscount Ingleby.
 He was educated at Milton Abbey and Trinity College, Oxford, where he graduated BA.
 He became an insurance broker before succeeding his father in the marquessate and its subsidiary titles, and also as Hereditary Chamberlain of Dunfermline.

-He rarely spoke in the House of Lords, but achieved fleeting prominence during the Bosnian War debate on 28 October 1996 and in a subsequent letter to The Times on the subject.
+Tweeddale rarely spoke in the House of Lords, but achieved fleeting prominence during the Bosnian War debate on 28 October 1996 and in a subsequent letter to The Times on the subject.

-Tweeddale died unmarried on 1 February 2005, aged 57, and was succeeded by his younger twin brother Lord Charles Hay, thus becoming one of the few British peers to be succeeded by a younger twin.
-The next heir is their youngest brother Lord Alistair Hay, styled Master of Tweeddale as heir presumptive.
+Lord Tweeddale died unmarried on 1 February 2005, aged 57, and was succeeded by his younger twin brother Lord Charles Hay, thus becoming one of the few British peers to be succeeded by a younger twin.
+The next heir is their youngest brother, Lord Alistair Hay, styled Master of Tweeddale as heir presumptive.

 Since none of the three brothers, the sons of the 12th Marquess's first marriage, married, the next in succession are their two half-brothers, sons of the 12th Marquess's second marriage.
 The two half-brothers are also twins, but the older of the two, Lord Andrew Arthur George Hay, is the only one to be married with children.